MasterCloudApps-Projects/chess/README.md

 test.parentExclusiveMethod(); // PARENT EXCLUSIVE: privateAttributeX: 7
 ```

-The drawback of this approach is that it is not possible to access to any parent's variable from the daughter class.
-Nevertheless, getters and setters will be used to deal with that.
+The drawback of this approach is that it is not possible to access to any parent's variable from the child class, since they all can be considered private.
+Nevertheless, getters and setters will be used to work around this limitation.

 ### Enums
-Enums are also coded with closures and take advantage of [Object.freeze()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze), which makes impossible to extend or configure an object.
+Enums can also coded with closures and take advantage of [Object.freeze()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze), which makes impossible to extend or configure an object.

 ```
 const SeasonEnum = Object.freeze({